How are these pictures alike?

 How does sediment form?

-Click on the image below and follow the steps to observe what happens.
+Click on the image below and click the "Play Video" button.

 What processes form sediment?